Bess Heath: Domestic career

 In 2020, Heath played for Northern Diamonds in the Rachael Heyhoe Flint Trophy.
 She appeared in all 7 matches, scoring 37 runs and taking 8 catches.
 Heath missed the beginning of the 2021 regional season due to injury.
 She returned to play for Northern Superchargers in The Hundred, making six appearances.
 She returned to the Northern Diamonds squad to play five matches apiece in the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup.
 She scored 103 runs in the Charlotte Edwards Cup, including 58* from 40 balls to help beat North West Thunder and qualify for Finals Day.
 She also scored two half-centuries in consecutive games in the Rachael Heyhoe Flint Trophy, 78* against North West Thunder and 71 against Southern Vipers.
 At the end of the 2021 season, it was announced that Heath had signed a professional contract with Northern Diamonds.

 She played 12 matches for Northern Diamonds in 2022, across the Charlotte Edwards Cup and the Rachael Heyhoe Flint Trophy, scoring five half-centuries with a top score of 70, against Western Storm.
 She also scored 44 in the final of the Rachael Heyhoe Flint Trophy, as Diamonds won their first title.
 She played six matches for Northern Superchargers in The Hundred, and scored one half-century, 57 from 34 deliveries against London Spirit.
+In 2023, she scored 286 runs in the Rachael Heyhoe Flint Trophy, at an average of 40.85 and with a strike rate of 133.02.
+She also scored 92 runs at an average of 15.33 in The Hundred.
+At the end of the season, she was nominated for the PCA Women’s Young Player of the Year award.
+In 2024, she played 17 matches for Northern Diamonds, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, scoring four half-centuries.

 In October 2022, Heath signed for Melbourne Stars for the opening matches of the 2022–23 Women's Big Bash League season, as an international replacement player for Jemimah Rodrigues.
-She played seven matches for the side that season, scoring 128 runs at an average of 21.33 and a high score of 37.
+She played seven matches for the side that season, scoring 128 runs at an average of 21.33 with a high score of 37.
+She played for Brisbane Heat in the 2023–24 Women's Big Bash League season, scoring 171 runs including one half-century.